okeeffed/template-ts-tutorial/src/tutorial/1-hello-world.md

 In this lesson, we want to implement a simple "Hello, World".

-If you need to reset the tutorial, run `pnpm reset` to reset all the files, or run `pnpm reset 1-hello-world` to reset just the first tutorial.
+If you need to reset the tutorial, run `pnpm reset` to reset all the files.

 Once reset, you will find the following code in `src/tutorial/1-hello-world.ts`: